 Help investigate whether the Smiling Mind mindfulness app improves wellbeing in individuals with autism and their families.

 You will be part of a study that investigates the use of the Smiling Mind app for individuals with autism and their families.
 We are interested in whether using this app at home improves your wellbeing.
-The recruitment phase of the project is anticipated to commence in May and be completed by early September 2019.
+The recruitment phase of the project is anticipated to commence in May and be completed by December 2019.

 What will participants do?